The Drug

 What happens during a fentanyl overdose?

-Every 3 hours someone in New York dies due to drug overdose, entanyl is present in the vast majority of these cases.
+Every 3 hours someone in New York dies due to drug overdose, fentanyl is present in the vast majority of these cases.
 Overdose from fentanyl results in a wide range of symptoms, culminating in loss of consciousness, respiratory arrest, and even death.

 Naloxone is the most common medication given to overdose victims.
 An opioid antagonist, it binds to the same receptors that opioids act on.
 Administered properly and in a timely manner, naloxone can reverse the symptoms of opioid overdose and prevent death.
 However, with respect to fentanyl mixtures containing xylazine, a non-opioid veterinary sedative, naloxone may not work.